edenai/edenai-apis/README.md

 ### **interface**

-The module interface is responsable of linking providers subfeature methods to our back-end project (which is, on the other hand, private).
-It containts principally five functions that you can use to interact with providers' subfeatures.
+The module interface is responsible of linking providers subfeature methods to our back-end project (which is, on the other hand, private).
+It contains principally five functions that you can use to interact with providers' subfeatures.
 We list the methods hereafter:

 * #### list_features

-  Returns possible combinations of  (`provider`, `feature`, `subfeature`) or (`provider`, `feature`, `subfeature`, `phase`) given a provider, feature and subfeature as a list if **as_dict** is set to False, otherwise returns the resutls as a dictionary.
+  Returns possible combinations of  (`provider`, `feature`, `subfeature`) or (`provider`, `feature`, `subfeature`, `phase`) given a provider, feature and subfeature as a list if **as_dict** is set to False, otherwise returns the results as a dictionary.
 If neither the provider, feature or subfeature are passed withing the function arguments, it returns the list of all possible combinations.

   ```python
     def list_features( provider_name: str = None, feature: str = None, subfeature: str = None, as_dict: bool = False) -> Union[List, Dict]:
   ```

-  *E.g of a dict results:*:
+  *E.g. of a dict results:*

   ```python
       {